 Available positions vary from sales to customer service to technical support, and all positions come with paid training.

-To qualify as a chat agents you’ll need to demonstrate a typing speed of 80 WPM, be meticulous and organized, and be able to work 35 to 40 hours per week.
+To qualify as a chat agent you’ll need to demonstrate a typing speed of 80 WPM, be meticulous and organized, and be able to work 35 to 40 hours per week.

 Chat agents work remotely, and the pay scale starts at $10 per hour.